 I analyzed what I could improve from that year.
 Having Aaron and his team step up helped me to step up and do a better job of coaching, even in my current role at JPII.

-So, the story's moral is to share your knowledge and help others succeed.
-You will learn even more that you can use in the future.
+The moral of the story is to share your knowledge and help others succeed.
+When you genuinely share from the heart, you will learn even more that you can use in the future.
 It all sounds counterintuitive, but it is true.

 Do your best and never stop learning.
-Help others along the journey, and you will also learn new things to improve.
+Help others along their journey, and you will also learn new things to improve.

 Ultimately, all win, especially kids, when you share what you know with others.